 Why Should I Get a Bachelor’s in Environmental Science?

 Is an environmental studies degree worth it?
+The best environmental science undergraduate programs give you a way into a fast-growing field.
 Many people confuse environmental science with environmental studies.
 Note that environmental studies are part of the social sciences, so it has more to do with environmental issues that directly involve human beings.

 When asking is an environmental science degree worth it, environmental studies degree programs may also show up.
 These are related but different academic fields, although they contain a lot of crossovers.
 In some cases, they even address the same issues, but from different perspectives.